Paleolithic religion: Bear cult

-Numerous cave bear skulls were found alongside evidence of human habitation in Middle Paleolithic caves, which lead scientists to assume the existence of a bear cult.
+Numerous cave bear skulls were found alongside evidence of human habitation in Middle Paleolithic caves, which led scientists to assume the existence of a bear cult.
 The bones were most often of cave bears and more rarely of brown bears.
 The skulls were placed in a cave niche or other prominent places, presumably for worship.
 Aside from human activity, the position can also be explained through animal activity or natural processes.

 Upper Paleolithic

-Upper Paleolithic began about 40 000 BP in Europe, and slightly earlier in Africa and the Levant.
-Use of pigment and the practice of burial extends into this period, with the addition of cave art and portable art.
-The upper paleolithic is the prehistoric period during which the symbolic and modern behavior is fully developed.
+The Upper Paleolithic began about 40,000 BP. in Europe and slightly earlier in Africa and the Levant.
+The use of pigment and the practice of burial extend into this period, with the addition of cave art and portable art.
+The Upper Paleolithic is the prehistoric period during which symbolic and modern behavior are fully developed.

 Cave art

-According to Richard Klein, the art and burial of the upper paleolithic is the first clear and undeniable proof of an ideological system.
-The art can be divided into two types: the cave art such as paintings, engravings and reliefs on stone walls, and portable art.
+According to Richard Klein, the art and burial of the Upper Paleolithic is the first clear and undeniable proof of an ideological system.
+The art can be divided into two types: the cave art, such as paintings, engravings, and reliefs on stone walls, and portable art.